kishore1106/sunstreet/README.md

 As for future plan here's a humble brain storm:

-0. Update dependencies.
+1. ~~Update dependencies.~~
+1. ~~Removing Personal data~~
+1. ~~Add Markdown test page~~
+1. ~~More reliance on `content.json` file instead of hardcoding any content, e.g disqus configurations~~ Done
+1. ~~Continuous integration if necessary.~~ Done
+1. ~~`content.json` validation~~ Done
+1. JS code modularity and pluggability.
 1. gh-pages branch
 1. travis to gh-pages branch
-1. JS code modularity and pluggability.
-1. ~~More reliance on `content.json` file instead of hardcoding any content, e.g disqus configurations~~ Done
 1. More improvements on tests
-1. ~~Continuous integration if necessary.~~ Done
-1. ~~`content.json` validation~~ Done

 ## Licence
 Copyright (c) 2015 Ismail Marmoush and other contributors.
 Licensed under the MIT.
 See [License](https://opensource.org/licenses/MIT)